 AJM: Well, the good ones...
 We all knew that conservation was going to come in.
 And, that they had to do certain things.
 So I think in a way that kind of helped.
-But then again, people that, this has been their livelihood.
-You know, what else do they do?
+But then again, people that this has been their livelihood.
+What else do they do?
 They come from Portugal.
 Or they come from Poland.
-And wherever they come from, this is what they did.
+Wherever they come from, this is what they did.
 They came to this country to better themselves.
 They were able to buy boats.
-Or even if they didn't buy a boat they're working on a half decent boat.
-You know, trying to make a living.
-And, that's where I see the biggest difference.
+Or even if they didn't buy a boat they're working on a half decent boat, trying to make a living.
+That's where I see the biggest difference.
 Is that, I don't see them making enough money to have a decent life, you know?
 They've got to work hard, and I mean sometimes they're out for like ten days and they come in and their paycheck is like five, six hundred dollars.
-And they have to, pay their expenses, you know?
+And they have to pay their expenses.
 That's where I see the biggest change, is the decline on their income.

-GF: And do you know if that's from the regulations, or from the declining fish stocks, or maybe both?
+JGF: Do you know if that's from the regulations, or from the declining fish stocks, or maybe both?

 AJM: I think both.
 Yeah, I think both.
 I mean, there has been a decline in the fish stocks.
 But then I think what they did with the days and stuff, you know I think that really affected them a lot.
 Yeah.
 Some of them are having a tough time.
 Some of them still have mortgages to pay.
 And if you can't make enough money to pay your mortgage and your insurance, you're not going to cut it.
 But then again we have other clients that, you know have been in business for quite some time.
-And, their boats are paid for.
+Their boats are paid for.
 But, they just have to keep up with them.
 They're not going to go out and build a new boat now.
 So they've got to keep up the boat they have.
-And that's very costly.
-You know?
+That's very costly.
 You take the boat to the shipyard, it costs a good fifteen, twenty grand, if not more.

 JGF: Wow.
-And how often would they have to do that?
+How often would they have to do that?

 AJM: I think most boats do it every two years.
 Sometimes they can go a little longer.
 It all depends.
 The nets, you know, the gear, it's very expensive.
 But yeah, there's a lot involved.
 There's a lot involved.
 It's not just going out fishing and come home, "Here's my paycheck."
-No, it's...
-You know, I mean, they risk their lives, they're away from their families.
-And, they work hard.
-And, they expect to make a good living and, again, you know it all depends on the boat, and the way it's kept up.
+No, it's...I mean, they risk their lives, they're away from their families.
+They work hard, and they expect to make a good living and, again, it all depends on the boat, and the way it's kept up.
 And, the crew.
 I mean, I have always said, if you have a good captain.
 If you have a shitty captain you're going to have a shitty crew.
 Excuse the expression [laughs].